Working with APIs

 1. 1

-Method: Select the appropriate HTTP method (GET, POST, PUT, DELETE, etc.)
+Method: Select the appropriate HTTP method ( GET, POST, PUT, DELETE, etc.)

 2. 2

-Name: Give your API a descriptive name for easy reference
+Name: Give your API a descriptive name

 3. 3